It is a superficial, asymptomatic infection generally caused by a coryneform-actinomycete bacterium called Corynebacterium tenuis.

 These nodules are firmly attached to the hair shaft and are difficult to remove.
 The most common nodule color is yellow, although red and black are the most common colors in tropical climates.

-There may be associated hyperhidrosis in the area, and the sweat may turn yellow, red, or black.
+The area may have associated with hyperhidrosis, and the sweat may turn yellow, red, or black.
 There is no brittleness or alopecia associated with the hair, and there is no underlying pigmentary change in the skin.

 Similar concretions can be seen in pubic hair in a minority of cases (trichobacteriosis pubis).
-Other conditions related to corynebacteria can also be seen on examination, including dimpled keratolysis and erythrasma (the so-called corynebacterial triad).
+Other conditions related to corynebacteria can also be examined, including dimpled keratolysis and erythrasma (the so-called corynebacterial triad).

 - Sweaty and smelly armpits.